sensei-hacker/inavwiki/Modes.md

 For detailed description go to https://github.com/iNavFlight/inav/wiki/Tune-INAV-PIFF-controller-for-fixedwing

-AUTOTUNE will attempt to tune roll and pitch P, I and FF gains on a fixed-wing airplane.
+AUTOTUNE will attempt to tune the Roll and Pitch FeedForward and Rates on a fixed-wing airplane.

-Autotune will monitor behavior of the airplane when you fly it and adjust P, I and FF gains to reach optimal performance.
+Autotune will monitor the behavior of the airplane when your flying, and attempt to set the FeedForward gain and Rate of rotation on each axis, to provide the optimal performance for your aircraft.

 How to use:

 Take off.
-Any manual flight mode will do, ACRO is the best option.
+Any non-navigation flight mode will do, ACRO is the best option.
 Enable AUTOTUNE mode.
-Do hard maneuvers on each axis separately.
-For roll - bank hard left/hard right.
-For pitch - fast climb, steep dive.
+Do hard maneuvers on each axis separately. **For roll -** bank hard left/hard right or allow the aircraft to complete a roll at full stick deflection, both left and right.
+**For pitch -** fast climb, steep dive or perform a forward and inverted loop.
 Initially you probably will notice very soft response - make sure your flying field is big enough for slow turns.

 The more maneuvers you will do - the better results AUTOTUNE will be able to reach.

 AUTOTUNE will adjust gains constantly but it will take a snapshot of current gains every 5 seconds.
-When you disable AUTOTUNE gains from last snapshot will be restored.
-If you turn AUTOTUNE on and off before 5 seconds elapse - PIFF gains won't be changed.
+When you disable, AUTOTUNE gains from last snapshot will be restored.
+If you turn AUTOTUNE on and off before 5 seconds elapse - FF gains and Rates won't be changed.

 Currently AUTOTUNE don't save gains to EEPROM - you have to save manually, using a [stick combo](https://github.com/iNavFlight/inav/blob/master/docs/Controls.md).